Sir John Johnson, 2nd Baronet

-Brigadier General Sir John Johnson, 2nd Baronet (5 November 1741 – 4 January 1830) was an American-born military officer, magistrate, landowner and colonial official in the British Indian Department who fought as a Loyalist during the American Revolutionary War.
-He was the son of Sir William Johnson, 1st Baronet, who was the first British Superintendent of Indian Affairs.
+Brigadier-General Sir John Johnson, 2nd Baronet (5 November 1741 – 4 January 1830) was an American-born military officer, politician and landowner who fought as a Loyalist during the American Revolutionary War.
+He was the son of Sir William Johnson, 1st Baronet, a prominent British Indian Department official in the Thirteen Colonies.
+Johnson inherited his father's baronetcy and estate in 1774.

-He inherited his father's baronetcy and estate in 1774.
-Sir John moved to Canada during the American Revolutionary War with his family and allies, as he was at risk of arrest by Patriot authorities.
-During the war, he led the King's Royal Regiment of New York and was promoted to the rank of brigadier general in 1782.
-That year Sir John Johnson was also appointed as Superintendent General and Inspector General of Indian affairs, a position he filled until his death in 1830.
-After the war, he was appointed by the Crown to distribute lands in Upper Canada to exiled Loyalists, and estimated he helped resettle nearly 3800 in 1784.
-He also served in the Legislative Council of Lower Canada.
+Johnson moved to the Province of Quebec during the Revolutionary War with his family and allies, as he was at risk of arrest by Patriot authorities.
+During the war, he served in the King's Royal Regiment of New York and was promoted to the rank of brigadier general in 1782.
+In the same year, Johnson was also appointed as Superintendent-General of Indian Affairs, a position he occupied until his death in 1830.

+After the war, Johnson was appointed by the Crown to distribute lands in Upper Canada to exiled Loyalists, and he helped resettle approximately 3,800 Loyalist refugees in 1784.
+Johnson also served in the Legislative Council of Lower Canada.

 Early life

 Johnson was born near Amsterdam, New York on 5 November 1741.
 He was the only son of Colonel Sir William Johnson, 1st Baronet, and his common-law wife, Catherine Weissenberg, a Palatine German immigrant.
 As his parents never married, he was baptized John Wysen Bergh by Rev. Henry Barclay February 7, 1741/2 as an Anglican in the chapel at Fort Hunter.
-His father was a military commander during the French and Indian War (Seven Years' War) who had promoted the British settlement of the Mohawk Valley and trading with the Mohawk, and founded the community of Johnstown in Tryon County in the Province of New York.
+His father was a military commander during the French and Indian War (Seven Years' War) who had promoted the Anglo-American settlement of the Mohawk Valley and trade relations with the Mohawk along with founding the village of Johnstown in Tryon County, New York.

 His paternal grandparents were Christopher Johnson and Lady Anne Warren, sister of Vice Admiral Sir Peter Warren (who married his eventual wife's aunt, Susannah Delancey, a daughter of Stephen Delancey), descendants of King William the Conqueror.
 From 1757 until 1760, John studied sporadically at The Academy and College of Philadelphia.
 From 13 years of age, he accompanied his father on military expeditions and conferences with the Indians.